lammps/lammps/doc/src/read_data.rst

 numbers.
 If a type label section exists for a given interaction (atom, bond, angle, dihedral or improper), then all types must be assigned a type label for that interaction.
 Type label sections must come before any section that utilizes that type.
-The numeric types listed in the *Atoms*, *Bonds*, etc. section are first converted into their corresponding type label before being read into LAMMPS; type labels cannot be directly substituted for numeric types used in data files.
+Type labels can be directly substituted for numeric types listed in the *Atoms*, *Bonds*, etc. sections of data files.
+If numeric types are used, each interaction type is first converted into its corresponding type label before being read into LAMMPS.
 Data files assign all types to the default label map; if the type label does not already exist, the type label is created as a new type and assigned to the default label map.
 The corresponding interaction coefficients listed in the data file are associated to this type.
 There must be enough space in the per-type data arrays to create new types; see the *extra/atom/types* keyword for how to reserve extra space for new types, e.g., when reading multiple data files.
-Note that, in this case, the numeric-to-label mapping within a data file does not necessary correspond to that of the simulation;
-once the default label map is fully defined, the :doc:`write_data <write_data>` command can be used to print out the default label map at a given point in a simulation.
+Note that, in this case, the numeric-to-label mapping within a data file does not necessary correspond to that of the simulation; once the default label map is fully defined, the :doc:`write_data <write_data>` command can be used to print out the default label map at a given point in a simulation.
 See the :doc:`labelmap <labelmap>` command for more discussion on how to use type label maps.

 ----------